ucds-vu/provcorp-model/README.md

 * The code that is used to generate the nanopublications can be found in the 'src/nanopubs' directory.

 ## Getting Started
 NOTE: Since the np script of the java-nanopublication library is only working on Linux, the code also has to be executed on a Linux Operating System.
+Furthermore, 'curl' has to be installed.

 ### Step 0:
 To be able to use the code one need to have access to the factbank_v1 and PARC3 (WSJ folders 00 and 01) corpora.
 These folders need to be placed in a folder called 'corpora' inside the 'src/nanopubs' directory.